coleifer/peewee/docs/peewee/cookbook.rst

 .. note::
     There are several ways you can speed up bulk insert operations.
-Check out the :ref:`bulk_insert` recipe section for more information.
+Check out the :ref:`bulk_inserts` recipe section for more information.

 .. _bulk_inserts: